matcalc.benchmark module

 - Parameters:

-Loads elemental_refs from a specified path if it exists, returning the loaded elemental_refs along with remaining portions of the given input arguments.
+Loads checkpoint data from a specified path if it exists, returning the loaded entries along with remaining portions of the given input arguments.

 - Parameters: